Where to Find Veterans Day Brunches and Specials Around DC

 1601 14th St., NW

 The 14th street brasserie is thanking members of the military with a complimentary Burger Américain.
 Plus, Le Diplomate is donating all burger sales to the Wounded Warriors Project on Veterans Day.
+In addition, the restaurant will open on Monday for brunch hours.

 Rex Management Restaurants